zdafs/flash-test/README.md

 Use your favorite GUI client to check it out, like Robo3T, NoSQLBooster or MongoDB Compass.

+Install [nvm](https://github.com/nvm-sh/nvm) and run `nvm use` to use the same node version used during development.

 Install the dependencies and run the server:

 ```shell